Helsinki Uusimaa, Finland Travel Guide

 If out late, travel with company or use official taxi services.

 In any emergency, immediately dial 112.
-Seek local assistance from police or your embassy for non-urgent issues.
+Look for local assistance from police or your embassy for non-urgent issues.

 Good planning for health and safety permits you to explore Helsinki with greater peace of mind.
-Stay well-informed and aware.
+Stay well-knowledgeable and aware.